 His Willow Tea Rooms – where he had complete control over both the interior and exterior design – has re-opened as ‘Mackintosh at the Willow’ after a major renovation.
-Discover more about his work, all-year-round events and places to visit at The Glasgow Mackintosh.
+Discover more about his work and places to visit.

-Note – sadly Rennie Mackintosh’s masterpiece, the Glasgow School of Art, has been destroyed by fire in June 2018.
+Note – sadly Rennie Mackintosh’s masterpiece, the Glasgow School of Art, had been destroyed by fire in June 2018.

 Glasgow is family-friendly and has a wealth of things to do no matter what your tastes.
 Visit People Make Glasgow and find out what’s going on around this lively city.

 Trains depart from Edinburgh to Glasgow Queen Street station every 15 mins and take around 50 mins.
 More frequent services which take longer go between Edinburgh and Glasgow Central station.

 Stirling offers ancient castles, historic battlefields and national heroes, alongside a host of family-friendly attractions and the youthful energy of a student town.

 Stirling’s often pegged as a mini-Edinburgh, and indeed it has a fair amount in common with ‘Auld Reekie.’
 There’s the hilltop castle, an old town with narrow atmospheric lanes, and even a Church of the Holy Rude – not to be confused with Edinburgh’s Holyrood.
 Of course, there’s more to Stirling than this easy comparison suggests.

 The prime reason to visit for many will be the town’s trio of heavyweight historical attractions: Stirling Castle, the National Wallace Monument and the Bannockburn Visitor Centre.